zance21/dqxclarity/README.md

 ```diff
 - MAKE SURE YOU READ THIS FIRST OR YOU WILL HAVE A BAD TIME.
 ```

+- The below requirements are needed for `dqxclarity` to run.
+The `dqxclarity.exe` executable will handle the below for you, but if you prefer to do things manually, this is what you need to do.

 - [Python 3.9.7 32-bit](https://www.python.org/ftp/python/3.9.7/python-3.9.7.exe) (just click this link to download the exe directly from python's website)
   - _How do I install Python?_ >> Click the link above.
 During the install, make sure you check "Add Python 3.9 to PATH" at the bottom.
 If you missed it, simply uninstall and re-install the executable to try again.
   - _Why 32-bit?_ >> The Dragon Quest X client is exclusively in 32-bit and the program needs to match the game's bitness.